rajghosh06-dev/rajghosh06-dev/README.md

 **Software Engineer · Inquisitive Debugger · Lifelong Learner · Open Source Contributor**

-Welcome to my digital workspace—a space where modular architecture meets creative experimentation.
+Welcome to my digital workspace — a space where modular architecture meets creative experimentation.
 I'm a second-year B.Tech student specializing in CSE–AI&ML at Geethanjali College of Engineering and Technology, Hyderabad, Telangana.
 I actively contribute to academic and hackathon projects with a focus on scalable, well-architected solutions.

 ---